PySPH: a Python-based framework for smoothed particle hydrodynamics

 The problem we are going to consider in the next section is the simulation of a two-dimensional dam break~\cite{wcsph-state-of-the-art-2010} where a column of fluid is placed in a tank and simulated under the influence of gravity.
-The boundary conditions for the purpose of simplicity in explaining the framework are implemented in a simple way where the tank is represented by solid particles having the same mass as the fluid on which we solve the continuity equation and then set the pressure by using the equation of state equation~\eqref{eq:eos}.
+For the purpose of illustration we consider a simple treatment of the boundary conditions.
+The tank is represented by solid particles having the same mass as the fluid particles on which we solve the continuity equation and then set the pressure by using the equation of state equation~\eqref{eq:eos}.